-If you had only one year left and day-to-day life right now?
-Wor uld you continue something that satisfies your hear .t?
+If you had only one year left and had to continue to work for a living , what would you change about your day-to-day life right now?
+Would you continue to work for your current employer or would you do something that satisfies your heart?